Recently completed elections

 Senate elections offer an opportunity for the UQ community to actively contribute to the governance of the university.
 All eligible individuals are encouraged to actively participate in this process, either through self-nomination or by voting in the elections.

-Senate elections are overseen by the University’s Returning Officer and managed in accordance with the requirements of the University of Queensland Act 1998 (Qld) and the Senate and Academic Board Elections Policy.
+Senate elections are overseen by the Univeristy's Returning Officer and managed in accordance with the requirements of the University of Queensland Act 1998 (QLD) and the Senate and Academic Board Elections Policy.

 The Senate and Academic Board Elections Policy outlines who is eligible to self-nominate and vote in Senate elections.